Cassegrain antenna: Beam waveguide antenna

 A beam waveguide antenna is a type of complicated Cassegrain antenna with a long radio wave path to allow the feed electronics to be located at ground level.
 It is used in very large steerable radio telescopes and satellite ground antennas, where the feed electronics are too complicated and bulky, or requires too much maintenance and alterations, to locate on the dish; for example those using cryogenically cooled amplifiers.
 The beam of incoming radio waves from the secondary reflector is reflected by additional mirrors in a long twisting path through the axes of the altazimuth mount, so the antenna can be steered without interrupting the beam, and then down through the antenna tower to a feed building at ground level.

 History

 The Cassegrain antenna design was adapted from the Cassegrain telescope, a type of reflecting telescope developed around 1672 and attributed to French Province England priest Laurent Cassegrain.
 The first Cassegrain antenna was invented and patented by Cochrane and Whitehead at Elliot Bros in Borehamwood, England, in 1952.
 The patent, British Patent Number 700868, was subsequently challenged in court, but prevailed.
-The Voyager 1 spacecraft launched in 1977 is, As of September 2024, 24.6 billion kilometers from Earth, the furthest manmade object in space, and it's 3.7 meter S and X-band Cassegrain antenna (picture below) is still able to communicate with ground stations.
+The Voyager 1 spacecraft launched in 1977 is, As of September 2024, 24.6 billion kilometers from Earth, the furthest manmade object in space, and its 3.7 meter S and X-band Cassegrain antenna (picture below) is still able to communicate with ground stations.

 Cassegrain satellite communication antenna in Sweden.
 The convex secondary reflector can be seen suspended above the dish, and the feed horn is visible projecting from the center of the dish.